Max Langenhan

 Max Langenhan (born 21 February 1999) is a German luger who competes for the BRC 05 Friedrichroda club and German national team.

-He represented his country at the 2022 Winter Olympics.
+He represented his country at the Winter Olympics in 2022 and 2026, and was Olympic gold medallist in 2026 in the Men's Singles.

 Career

 Youth and Junior career

 Max Langenhan was successful at national level at early years of his career and made his international debut in January 2015 in the Youth A World Cup.
 In his debut race in Oberhof, he took second place just behind his compatriot German luger Lucas Geyer.
 In the next two races of the season, he secured third and second place in Igls and Winterberg, respectively.
 In just three races he finished seventh overall.
 In that season, he finished seventh overall after only three races.

 In 2015/16 season, Langenhan advanced to the Junior World Cup.
 After a fall at the start of the season in Lillehammer, he finished third place behind Daniil Lebedev and Jonas Müller on the Sigulda track.
 He didn't finish on the podium again in the rest of the season, although he never finished worse than eighth place.
 During the season Langenhan contested first international competitions.
 At the 2016 European Junior Championships he finished fifth in Altenberg and sixth at the 2016 World Junior Championships in Winterberg.
 In the overall ranking of the Junior World Cup, he also finished sixth.

 The 2016/17 season was exceptionally successful for Langenhan.
 He won gold medal at the 2017 Junior European Championships in singles discipline and also won the gold medal with Jessica Tiebel and the doubles Hannes Orlamünder and Paul Gubitz in the team relay race.
 At the 2017 Junior World Championships in Sigulda, where Langenhan won the bronze medal behind Kristers Aparjods and Nico Gleirscher.
 In addition, he also took silver medal with Tiebel and Orlamünder/Gubitz in the team relay behind the representative from Russia.

 The 2017/18 season was Langenhan's last at junior level.
 He won all the races he competed for including the two races in Oberhof, the race at Königssee, two races in Igls and in Winterberg.
 In Igls and in Winterberg he also won with the German team relay, which included Cheyenne Rosenthal and Orlamünder/Gubitz in Igls, Rosenthal in Winterberg as well as Hendrik Seibert and Calvin Luke Meister.
 The races in Winterberg were also the Junior European Championships 2018.
 At the 2018 Junior World Championships in Altenberg, Langenhan won the title in the singles ahead of his compatriots David Nößler, Paul-Lukas Heider and Moritz Bollmann.
 He also won the team relay title with Tiebel and Orlamünder/Gubitz.